Is there a trusted relationship between the parties or family members?

 Ask a Lawyer

 If you have questions about Quitclaim Deeds and whether you should consider using one to transfer property to a family member or friend, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you need tax help, Rocket Lawyer now offers tax services with Rocket Tax™.
+Don't do your taxes™ – Let us do them for you.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.